PART I

 The selected definition is as follows: the difficulty of an optimization problem in a given search space is the probability of not finding a solution by choosing a position at random according to a uniform distribution.
 It is thus the probability of failure at the first attempt.

 Consider the following examples.
 Take the function f defined in [0 1] by f(x) = x.
-The problem is ā€œto find the minimum of this function nearest within sā€.
+The problem is “to find the minimum of this function nearest within s”.
 It is easy to calculate (assuming that

-is less than 1) that the difficulty of this problem, following the definition above, is given by the quantity (1 ā€“ Īµ).
-As we can see in Figure 1.1, it is simply the ratio of two measurements: the total number of acceptable solutions and the total number of possible positions (in fact, the definition of a probability).
+Figure 1.1, it is simply the ratio of two measurements: the total number of acceptable solutions and the total number of possible positions (in fact, the definition of a probability).
 From this point of view, the minimization of x2 is twice as easy as that of x.

 It should be noted that this assessment of difficulty can depend on the presence of local minima.
-For example, Figure 1.2 represents part of the graph of a variant of the so-called ā€œAlpineā€ function, f (x) = |xsin(x) + 0.1x|.
-For
+For example,

 = 0.5 the field of the acceptable solutions is not connected.
-Of course, a part contains the position of the global minimum (0), but another part surrounds that of a local minimum whose value is less than Īµ.
+Of course, a part contains the position of the global minimum (0), but another part surrounds that of a local minimum whose value is less than ε.
 In other words, if the function presents local minima, and particularly if their values are close to that of the global minimum, one is quite able to obtain a satisfactory mathematical solution, but whose position is nevertheless very far from the hoped for solution.

 By reducing the tolerance level (the acceptable error), one can certainly end up selecting only solutions actually located around the global minimum, but this procedure obviously increases the practical difficulty of the problem.
 Conversely, therefore, one tries to reduce the search space.
 But this requires some knowledge of the position of the solution sought and, moreover, it sometimes makes it necessary to define a search space that is more complicated than a simple Cartesian product of intervals; for example, a polyhedron, which may even be non-convex.
 However, we will see that this second item can be discussed in PSO by an option that allows an imperative constraint of the type g(position) < 0 to be taken into account.